weeyin83/Sticker-Backgrounds/README.md

 Sharing my sticker and desktop background designs

+You can also find information about where I find other sticker designs here - https://www.techielass.com/stickers/

 ## Legal

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).